adiwalv/DB-Explain-Visualizer/README.md

 ```
 ### Accessing the application

-If you have firefox installed you can directly type this in the terminal:
+Just type this in the terminal:

 ```bash
 dbexplain